labulakalia/flutter-tvos-demo/README.md

   - alternatively run: `sed -i '' "s#FLUTTER_LOCAL_ENGINE[[:space:]]=[[:space:]].*;#FLUTTER_LOCAL_ENGINE = \"${FLUTTER_LOCAL_ENGINE}\";#g" Runner.xcodeproj/project.pbxproj`
 - Build app for device debug, simulator or archive (see switching target below)

+## Notes
+- Accessibility  (only supported from 3.27.4 onwards)
+  - Voice over:
+    - Only navigation mode is supported
+    - Only tested our applications, might not work for all use cases
+    - Only widgets Application must include "semantics" classes, these must be focusable and the focused one must have the is focused flag set!
+      - Note: this is not specific for tvOS and is also required for Android TV
+    - See "accessibility_bridge.mm"
+    - Limitations / known issues:
+      - "Explorer" mode is not working and behaves as "navigation" mode
+      - "item chooser" mode is not working properly
+      - Navigation focus rectangle is sometimes flashing a few times when the element is focused
+      - Navigation focus rectangle is sometimes not visible (also seen in system UI)

 ## Common issues
 - Engine
   - 3.3.10: in case compilation of `libpng.pngread.o` fails.
 Replace `src/third_party/libpng/pngread.c` with file [pngread.c](./patches/pngread.c) from [patches](./patches) folder